 The body of the text of these articles should be limited in length to 4,000 words, and there should be a maximum of 6 figures or tables.
 Additional figures, tables and other material (such as associated videos) can be submitted as online only Supporting Information (see section 'preparation of manuscripts' for further details).
 Full length research articles should be preceded by an abstract.
-The body of the text of the article should be clearly structured into 1) Introduction, 2) Methods 3) Discussion, 4) Conclusion and 5) References.
+The body of the text of the article should be clearly structured into 1) Introduction, 2) Methods 3) Results, 4) Discussion, 5) Conclusion and 6) References.

 Comprise a number of different kinds of previously unpublished materials including short reports or small case series.
 Short communications should be preceded by an abstract.
 The body of the text is limited to 1,400 words.
 There are no more than 12 references, and 2 figures or tables (combined).

 Seizure will also publish particularly instructive case reports in the format of Clinical Letters.
 Clinical Letters will not be preceded by an abstract.
 The word count is limited to 1,000 words excluding title page information, references, and any figure or table legends.
 Clinical Letters can only include a maximum of 4 references and 2 figures or tables (combined), authors may include additional reading as supplementary material.